 My experience is not an uncommon one.
 Many people attend these weekly services at both Hendricks Chapel and the Catholic Center, and I imagine they feel that same comfort that I do.
 In addition to Catholic Services, the university also offers services for members of many other religions so anyone can practice their faith.
 Hendricks is also non-denominational, meaning any person of any faith is welcome there.
 Although I haven’t personally attended any other services, I have friends that participate.
 They seem to love them as much as I do.
 I’m extremely grateful to go to a school that values faith and traditions— it goes a long way in making the students that come here feel at home.

-Jalen Nash is a freshman studying pyschology in the College of Arts & Sciences.
+Jalen Nash ’20 is studying pyschology in the College of Arts & Sciences.
 He was raised in Flatbush, New York and attended high school in New Jersey.
 In his free time, Jalen enjoys playing football and basketball, listening to music, reading, and writing.
 Jalen hopes to make a living, and be remembered, for his writing.
+More blogs from Jalen Nash.